About the Journal

-It is not necessary to ask further permissions both to author or journal board.
+It is not necessary to ask for further permissions both to the author or journal board.

-This is in accordance with the BOAI definition of Open Access.
+This is by the BOAI definition of Open Access.

-The European Journal of Islamic Finance utilizes the LOCKSS system to create a distributed archiving system among participating libraries and permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
+The European Journal of Islamic Finance utilizes the LOCKSS system to create a distributed archiving system among participating libraries.
+It permits those libraries to create permanent archives of the journal for purposes of preservation and restoration.
 More...

-The European Journal of Islamic Finance editorial team features articles on a wide range of business-related topics, such as business and management, finance, banking about islamic world.
-Proposals must offer original and substantive content based upon expert analysis, professional research or significant experience.
+The European Journal of Islamic Finance editorial team features articles on various business-related topics, such as business and management, finance, and banking about the Islamic world.
+Proposals must offer original and substantive content based on expert analysis, professional research or significant experience.

-The European Journal of Islamic Finance is an Open Access online journal that is published quarterly (every four months).
+The European Journal of Islamic Finance is an Open Access online journal published quarterly (every four months).

 Only pitches that follow our submission guidelines will be considered.

-Prospective contributors should forward a detailed along with a brief outline of proposed content, including a list of the articles being offered our readership.
-Any relationship between the author and subject organization must be disclosed.
-We look for practical applications supported by real-world examples and ideas that are clearly new, or at least clearly a new way of looking at something of interest to our audience.
-We also ask ourselves if potential contributors are authoritative and persuasive enough to provide our readers with an intellectual return on time invested.
+Prospective contributors should forward a detailed along with a brief outline of proposed content, including a list of the articles being offered to our readership.
+Any relationship between the author and the subject organization must be disclosed.
+We look for practical applications supported by real-world examples and new ideas, or at least a new way of looking at something of interest to our audience.
+We also ask ourselves if potential contributors are authoritative and persuasive enough to give our readers an intellectual return on time invested.

-Feature articles are longer, generally 1,500 to 3,000 words.
-Nevertheless, draft contributions must be well-structured with introductions that are engaging and quickly get to the point.
-Graphs, tables and charts are acceptable, but only if they are required to advance an argument and provided as separate high resolution files that can be edited.
+Feature articles are longer, generally 4,000 to 8,000 words.
+Nevertheless, draft contributions must be well-structured with engaging introductions that quickly get to the point.
+Graphs, tables and charts are acceptable, but only if required to advance an argument and provide separate high-resolution files that can be edited.

 Thank you for your interest in our publication.
 All contributed content is greatly appreciated.